GoLearnToCode/kiei925-spring17/weeks/2/reading.md

 |index|`/movies`|
 |show|`/movies/:id`|

-That `:id` is a placeholder, because we don't know what will go there - anything can go there.
-We can find out what it is inside of a view like this:
+That `:id` is a placeholder, because we don't know what will go there at the time we write our code.
+When our page is actually displayed, we can use the `params` hash to "grab" the actual value from the address bar:

 ```
 <p>You are trying to view the movie identified by: <%= params["id"] %></p>